 When patients come to you for help, they’re most likely seeking a timely solution to their pain, even if they need long-term treatment to address the underlying cause of the pain.
 Therefore, using topical analgesics along with clinical treatments can help meet short-term goals while also focusing on the longer-term plan.

 Our bodies contain a system of receptors and neurotransmitters located throughout the central and peripheral nervous systems that receive and transmit pain.
-The active ingredients in the topical analgesics distract the brain from the pain with a cooling or heating sensation from the active ingredients.
+The active ingredients in the topical analgesics such as menthol and camphor distract the brain from the pain with a cooling or heating sensation from the active ingredients.

 By applying topicals directly to the area of pain, patients can target the area that needs relief.
 Hence, they get to the area faster than medicine dispersed internally in the body — especially if the products consist of only naturally-derived ingredients like jojoba oil.